 (iii) I didn't register my business with the department when I started it, and now I think I was supposed to be paying taxes!
 What should I do?

-You should fill out and send in a Master Application to get your business registered.
+You should fill out and send in a business license application to get your business registered.
 It is important for you to register before the department identifies you as an unregistered taxpayer and contacts you about your business activities.
 (WAC 458-20-101

 provides information about registering your business.)
 Except as noted below, if a person engages in taxable activities while unregistered, but then registers prior to being contacted by the department, the registration is considered voluntary.
 When a person voluntarily registers, the late payment of return penalty does not apply to those specific tax-reporting periods representing the time during which the person was unregistered.